bluemystery/VoteReward/README.md

-The Original Voting plugin by LDX
+The Edited Voting plugin by BlueMystery
 ---------------------------------

 VoteReward is the original voting plugin for PocketMine-MP servers.